neuvector/docs/user/pages/10.updating/01.updating/docs.md

 ```

 ### Updating the Vulnerability CVE Database
-The NeuVector Scanner image is regularly updated on registry.neuvector.com with new CVE database updates, using the 'latest' tag.
+The NeuVector Scanner image is regularly updated on neuvector with new CVE database updates, using the 'latest' tag.

 The default NeuVector deployment includes deployment of scanner pods as well as an Updater cron job to update the scanners every day.